Esri/classification/README.md

 ## Instructions

-To download a classification schema sample, follow these steps:
+To create a classification schema using a schema sample as a reference, follow these steps:

 1. Navigate to [simple classification schemas](https://github.com/ArcGIS/classification/tree/main/simple%20classification%20schemas) or [intermediate classification schemas](https://github.com/ArcGIS/classification/tree/main/intermediate%20classification%20schemas).
 2. Click on a schema sample to preview it.
 3. Click **Download raw file** in the top-right corner of the preview window.
 4. Open the file in a text editor of your choice.
-5. Using the sample as a reference, follow the instructions in [Create classification schemas](https://github.com/ArcGIS/classification/blob/main/Create%20classification%20schemas.md) to create your classification schema.
+5. Use the sample as a reference and review [Item classification reference](https://developers.arcgis.com/rest/users-groups-and-items/classification-reference/) to create your classification schema.

 ## Requirements

 The following is a list of requirements for assigning a classification schema to your organization:

-* ArcGIS Enterprise 11.4 (beta)
+* ArcGIS Enterprise 11.4
-* Access to an account with default administrative access to the ArcGIS Portal Directory (Sharing API)
+* Be a member of the default Administrator role or a custom role that includes the Organization website privilege

 ## Issues